 Genetic testing is a progressing but yet complex field

-After the clinical introduction, the rather small group of reproductive clinicians, embryologists and geneticists, who work with genetic testing such as PGS and PGD, have now grown into a global mega-community.
+After the clinical introduction, the rather small group of reproductive clinicians, embryologists and geneticists, who work with genetic testing such as PGT-A and PGT-M, have now grown into a global mega-community.
 The technology has also moved forward in almost all aspects involved.

 Small expert meetings and discussion groups have evolved into large conferences and organisations that promote the field.
 Despite all this it can be challenging for anyone who will enter this field to find the way through what looks like a maze of terminology and specialisation.

-How will the introduction of PGS affect your IVF lab?
+How will the introduction of PGT affect your IVF lab?

 The main areas that will be affected when genetic testing is introduced are: